 #9 – Visit some of Mechelen’s Winter Bars

-There are many winter bars located all around Mechelen, where you can enjoy in some mulled wine or Belgian beers.
-The one I especially liked was at a courtyard of a City Hall.
+There are many winter bars located all around Mechelen, where you can enjoy some mulled wine or Belgian beers.
+The one I especially liked was at the courtyard of a City Hall.
 However, you’ll also find some of them close to the ice skating rink at the Vismarkt.
-Most of them are open in the evenings, so you can leave that as a nice activity for the end of a day.
+Most of them are open in the evenings, so you can leave that as a nice activity for the end of the day.

 #10 – Check events at ‘Mechelen Keeps you Warm’